Alexander & Co teams with the Business Desk for a series of webinars to help businesses

 This webinar will explore what is next for entrepreneurs and businesses and what they need to know to bounce back and thrive, as business structures have been tested and many business owners are looking to grow sustainably into a post-covid future.

 The seminar will look at issues such as developing strategies and structures, reorganisation, getting sound legal advice through to how to maximise tax savings through proactive planning and financial planning for businesses.

 Joining John McCaffery, Tax Partner at Alexander & Co, will be Alex Savage, independent financial advisor at Pareto Financial Planning and Jim Truscott, partner at Beyond Corporate.
 Rob Davenport, Chief Executive of Shawston Holdings will also be joining the panel to give valuable insight from a businesses’ point of view and chairing the discussion will be Shelina Begum, Editor of the Business Desk North West.

 Commenting on the event, John said “following positive feedback from our last webinar we are expanding the series with an aim to provide further useful resources to businesses and cover a range of tax, legal and financial issues that businesses are faced with today.
 We hope that these events will help businesses from a wide range of sectors prepare better for the year ahead and consider issues in more detail, that may not be at the forefront of their minds.”

-The event is free to attend and will take place via Zoom at 12.45pm on 31 March, register now by clicking the link here.
+The event is free to attend and will take place via Zoom at 12.45pm on 31 March.

 Further webinars are scheduled to take place in 2021, the next being announced following this event.